brandur/sorg/content/drafts/mongodb.md

 project's development time and error propensity by 100x for no good reason at all.

-#### Atomicity Example: Manual Request Clean-up (#request-cleanup)
+#### Atomicity Example: Request Failure (#request-failure)

-**TODO: This section is not complete.**
+So now that we've established that MongoDB transactions are not atomic outside of a single document, let's consider what happens in the very common case of an application that manipulates multiple objects during the course of a single request.

-What happens in a big MongoDB-based production system when a request that commits multiple documents fails halfway through?
-Well, you're left with inconsistent data.
+What happens when a request to a big MongoDB-based production system fails halfway due to an internal error or a client disconnect?
+Well, the answer is exactly what you'd hope it's not: you're left with inconsistent data that's not easy to reconcile.

 !fig src="/assets/mongodb/request-failure.svg" caption="Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data."

+There are a few techniques that can be used to try and solve the problem.
+Two-phase commits between every two objects is one of them, but unlikely.
-You can try to build an automated background system to compensate for this by looking for patterns in your database that are likely to be problematic, but the difficulty of this problem can be daunting.
-Failures are possible between _any two changes_ in the system, which creates a factorial set of possibilities for corruption that need to be found and addressed.
+Another is to build an automated system that runs out of band and tries to repair for inconsistencies by looking for certain problematic patterns.
+But the practical implications of that can be daunting: failures are possible between _any two changes_ in the system, creating an innumerable set of possibilities for corruption that need to be identified and addressed.

-More likely, it'll be an operator's job to go through and manually fix problems according to their human intuition.
+More likely than either of these, it'll be an operator's job to go through and manually fix data; not exactly the level of robustness that you'd hope for in the modern age.

 ### No Consistency (C) (#no-consistency)